michelacameletti/risultati_modello_inla/README.md

     - [figura con posizione stazione: stazione suburban](./nuove_figure/graficiSerieValidazione_suburbanJanuary.png)

     - [figura con posizione stazione: stazione rural](./nuove_figure/graficiSerieValidazione_ruralJanuary.png)

+  **Following the reviewer's suggestions, we have changed the range of the scale for the urban station (January series).
+In addition, we have added an inset which depicts the shape of the Italian Peninsula along with the position of each station"

 - Figura 7 e 8 [SARA] cambiare la scala della mappa per la varianza:

 **Guido: Le figure sono state modificate**

+**As suggested by Sara, but not by the reviewer,we have slightly modified the range of the scale for the variance maps of Figure 7 and 8.
+The final result is a set of maps more readable**

   - January 26 (giornaliera): [figura articolo](./figure_originali/giornaliera26GennaioRocv_palettabilbao.png) e [figura con nuova scala](./nuove_figure/giornaliera26GennaioRocv_palettabilbao.png)